Confederate statues are coming down following George Floyd's death. Here's what we know - KRDO

 A statue of a soldier known as Johnny Reb was lifted off its pedestal and taken away.
 The bottom part of the monument is scheduled to be removed in August, according to CNN affiliate WTKR.

-On June 11, Norfolk Mayor Kenneth Cooper Alexander announced plans to remove the statue and said the statue’s “continued presence could lead to injury or violence and therefore must be immediately removed.”
+On June 11, Norfolk Mayor Kenneth Cooper Alexander announced plans to remove the statue and a day later it was removed.
+Alexander said at the time that the statue’s “continued presence could lead to injury or violence and therefore must be immediately removed.”

 The City of Norfolk said it will hold a public hearing July 7 to determine where the monument will go.